DenisPals/alarmSystem/README.md

 ## Files
 **alarm_system.ino** &rarr;
 contains the code that is running on the Arduino Uno microcontroller.
-The passive Buzzer receives a sin wave sound frequency using Pulse Width Modulation.
+The passive Buzzer receives a sine wave sound frequency using Pulse Width Modulation.

 **push_notification.py** &rarr;
 contains the python code to receive the Serial data from the control board and sent request to PushBullet API.
 After 5 notifications the program will stop.